julianrosenberger/IntroCS/IntroCS_OOP.md

 ## Attributes are used specify classes like data structures allowed us to do.

-- Let's quickly re-visit the concept of data structures (`struct`) in C.
+- Let's quickly re-visit the concept of data structures (`struct`) in C

 ```c
 struct Gift